ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Date** : 14/10/2023

-**ID: 14 Summary** : Security Vulnerability: It is allowed to log in to Stage environment when changing Stage instead of Prod on this path: https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login
+<br> <br> **ID: 14 Summary** : Security Vulnerability: It is allowed to log in to Stage environment when changing Stage instead of Prod on this path: https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login

 **Description** : It is allowed to log in to Stage environment with a Prod valid credentials